knaaptime/seg_networks/paper/methods_graphs.md

 We use the Python packages OSMNx [@boeing2016OSMnxNew] and Momepy [@fleischmann2019MomepyUrban] to create measures of the pedestrian travel network collected from OpenStreetMap.
-Together, these variable provide an overall summary of the morphophological properties of the travel graph structure, and are described in @tbl:variables.
+Together, these measures provide an overall summary of the morphophological properties of the travel graph structure, and are described in @tbl:variables.
 In addition to simple measures like the total length and density of streets, the count and density of intersections, and the proportion of intersections at different levels of throughput, we focus in particular on three measures of the graph structure: